-We also have identified a range of stories dedicated to debating cultural infrastructures specifically, but they are a small minority.
+We also have identified a range of stories dedicated to debating cultural infrastructures specifically but they are a small minority.
 In 1996, they referred to the reopening of a Beatles club.
-It is worth noting that in the same year there were also many stories about the opening of LIPA; however, these have been included within the 'culture and the arts' category, as they debated the actual venue programming and wider agenda, rather than the building itself.
+It is worth noting that on the same year there were also many stories about the opening of LIPA but they have been included within the cultural and arts category as they debated the actual venue programming and wider agenda rather than the building itself.

-5.3.
-Attitudinal Variations
+4.3.
+Attitudinal variations

-Overall, the tone of articles on Liverpool is quite evenly balanced between positivity and negativity.
-We have not detected any major change in either positive or negative attitudes after the nomination; however, it is possible to observe a slight predominance of negative stories in 1996 and predominance of positive stories in 2003.
-We have also tried to distinguish between descriptive (factual) and analytical (opinion-led) articles.
-A clear majority of stories are fit into the former category, offering negative or positive impressions as a statement of fact (e.g., reporting crime = negative; art galleries = positive) rather than as a judgement or personal opinion.
+Overall, the tone of articles on Liverpool is quite balanced between positive and negative angles.
+We have not detected any major change in either positive or negative levels after the nomination; however, it is possible to observe a slight predominance of negative stories in 1996 and predominance of positive stories in 2003.
+We have also tried to distinguish between descriptive (factual) and analytical (opinion-led) attitudes to Liverpool.
+A clear majority of stories are presented with a descriptive tone, thus offering negative or positive impressions as a statement of fact (reporting crime = negative; art galleries = positive) rather than as a judgement or personal opinion.
 The latter tend to have a greater impact on readers' perceptions as they are usually presented within longer pieces, be it news or, particularly, opinion pieces and features.

-In 1996, there was a greater range of (positive and negative) analytical stories.
+In 1996, there was a greater range of analytical stories, both in positive and negative terms.
 Negative analytical pieces on the city have focused on debate around infrastructural developments, followed by crime, employment and poverty.
-Positive analytical pieces have focused on debate about investment growth, the city's changing image and the strengths of public leadership, particularly with reference to the City Council.
+Positive analytical pieces have focused on debate about investment growth, the city's changing image and the strengths of public leadership, particularly the City Council.

-Figure 11: Attitudinal variations per year (total counts)
+Figure 11 - Attitudinal variations per year (total counts)

-Figure 12 offers a generic indication of the range of attitudes per thematic category, independently of levels of coverage.
-Clearly, culture and arts stories have been predominantly positive and, thus, have been the main area of debate contributing to improved perceptions of Liverpool.
-This is followed by stories on the city's economic development, stories on leadership and management issues, and stories on Liverpool's physical developments(although the neither of 'leadership' nor 'physical development' stories are statistically relevant due to low levels of coverage).
+Fig. 12 offers a generic indication of the range attitudes per thematic category, independently of levels of coverage.
+Clearly, culture and arts stories have been predominantly positive and thus been the main area of debate contributing to improved perceptions of Liverpool.
+This is followed by stories on the city's economic development, stories on leadership and management issues and stories on Liverpool's physical developments, though the latter two are not statistically relevant due to the low levels of coverage.

-In contrast, discussion on social issues and inclusion is remarkably negative, as is debate on city image, which is presented largely through the lens of crime and violence stories.
-Levels of crime and limitations in addressing social issues are the two areas which most contribute towards negative perceptions of the city.
+In contrast, discussion on social issues and inclusion is remarkably negative, followed by debate on city image - and, in particular, crime and violence stories.
+Levels of crime and limitations in addressing social issues are the two areas contributing the most towards negative perceptions of the city.